ProjectIgnis/Distribution/README.md

 * Added suport to load other files from within a script (Duel.LoadScript)

 * Updated status of the following bugs:
-	* fixed a bug with "Number 67: Pair-a-Dice Smasher" where it wans't changing result of dice to outside dice allowed values.
+	* fixed a bug with "Number 67: Pair-a-Dice Smasher" where it wasn't changing result of dice to outside dice allowed values.
 	* changed AssumeProperty to allow cards having more than 1 property (Race, ATK, ...) assumed at a time.
-	* fixed interaction of "Chaos Hunter" and "Macro Cosmos". (remind to check all the script to remove unecessary things).
+	* fixed interaction of "Chaos Hunter" and "Macro Cosmos".
 	* fixed "Formud Skipper" and "Zombie World" interactions.
 	* fixed "Absolute Machine Angel Ritual" vs "Necrovalley" interaction.
 	* fixed "Super Polymerization" vs "Chain Material" interaction.